General Terms & Conditions of Business

 2.3.
 Customer may allow its advisors or suppliers to access the Services in accordance with Customer’s obligations under this Agreement for the limited purpose of improving Customer’s operations, subject to prior written notice to Company on a case-by-case basis.

 2.4.
-Customer will comply with the Documentation regarding access to and use of Services, including, without limitation, use of up-to-date web browsers, cellular signals, internet connections, and surge-protected electrical power, proper environmental conditions (including, without limitation, protection from extreme heat or cold, moisture, radio frequency interference, and magnetic fields), and related guidelines to enable the Services.
+Customer will comply with the Documentation regarding access to and use of the Services, including use of up-to-date web browsers, cellular signals and internet connections, surge-protected electrical power, environmental conditions (including, without limitation, protection from extreme heat or cold, moisture, radio frequency interference, and magnetic fields), and related guidelines to enable the Services.

 2.5.
 Customer will keep secure its login credentials to prevent unauthorized access to the Services and will notify Company promptly if it becomes aware of unauthorized access.